saytbork/universal-mockup-generator/README.md

 1. Create a new Vercel project and import this repository (or link the local folder with `vercel link`).
 2. Set the project environment variables:
-  - `GEMINI_API_KEY`: Gemini API key that has both image and VEO video access.
+  - `API_KEY`: Gemini API key that has both image and VEO video access.
 3. Keep the default build settings:
    - Framework Preset: **Vite**
    - Build Command: `npm run build`